-If you’re driving in Japan for the first time, a navigation system is crucial.
-Even in unfamiliar areas, using GPS can help you move smoothly and avoid wasting time.
+If you’re driving in Japan for the first time, having a reliable navigation system is essential.
+GPS can help you navigate unfamiliar areas, save time, and reduce stress while driving in a foreign country.

 Are the Navigation Systems Installed in Cars Only in Japanese?